curvegrid/go-ethereum-wiki/RPC-PUB-SUB.md

 3. subscriptions are coupled to a connection.
 If the connection is closed all subscriptions that are created over this connection are removed.
 4. notifications are stored in an internal buffer and sent from this buffer to the client.
 If the client is unable to keep up and the number of buffered notifications reaches a limit (currently 10k) the connection is closed.
 Keep in mind that subscribing to some events can cause a flood of notifications, e.g. listening for all logs/blocks when the node starts to synchronize.

+## Create subscription
+Subscriptions are creates with a regular RPC call with `eth_subscribe` as method and the subscription name as first parameter.
+If successful it returns the subscription id.

+### Parameters
+1. subscription name
+2. optional arguments

+### Example
+   >> {"id": 1, "method": "eth_subscribe", "params": ["newBlocks", {"includeTransactions": true}]}
+   << {"id": 1, "jsonrpc": "2.0", "result": "0x9cef478923ff08bf67fde6c64013158d"}

+## Cancel subscription
+Subscriptions are cancelled with a regular RPC call with `eth_unsubscribe` as method and the subscription id as first parameter.
+It returns a bool indicating if the subscription was cancelled successful.

+### Parameters
+1. subscription id

+### Example
+   >> {"id": 1, "method": "eth_unsubscribe", "params": ["0x9cef478923ff08bf67fde6c64013158d"]}
+   << {"jsonrpc":"2.0","id":1,"result":true}

 # Supported subscriptions
-Subscriptions are creates with the `eth_subscribe` RPC method with as first param the subscription name.
-If the subscription was created the subscription id is returned.
-To remove a subscription execute the `eth_unsubcribe` RPC method with the subscription id as first param.

 ## newBlocks
 Fires a notification each time a new block added to the chain, including chain reorganizations.